-Cutting Quantum Circuits.
-By virtualizing binary gates, a circuit can be divided into smaller subcircuits, each with a lower number of qubits which can be run independently on small and noisy QPUs [44, 60].
-Circuits with lower widths exhibit less qubit mapping and routing constraints, therefore less post-transpilation CNOT operations and lower depth [49].
-Moreover, as recent work shows, the wire-cutting technique [60, 77] can also be modeled using gate virtualization
+Cutting quantum circuits.
+By virtualizing two-qubit gates, a circuit can be divided into smaller subcircuits, each with a lower number of qubits which can be run independently on small and noisy QPUs [47, 65], effectively reducing the qubit connectivity of the circuit.
+Circuits with lower widths exhibit less qubit mapping and routing constraints, therefore less post-transpilation CNOT operations and lower depth [53].
+Moreover, as recent work shows, the wire-cutting technique [65, 83] can also be modeled using gate virtualization [14].
+Therefore, a system that is able to virtualize gates is a complete solution for circuit cutting and knitting.